Livaa/PHP-Custom-Datatypes/README.md

     /*
      * DON'T DO THAT
-     *
-     * If you feel the need to do so, you need something like a Factory:
+     * You better use something like a Factory:
      * eg:
      * $rgb  = new Rgb([174, 189, 216]);
      * $rgba = (new ColorsFactory)->rgbToRgba($rgb);
      */
-    function toRgba(){
+    function toRgba(){ // just don't

         //add a 4th channel
         $this->value[] = 1;